EricWilbanks/clustering_workshop/README.md

 ## What's Included?
 - Day-Of Materials:
-	- slide version: clustering_linguistic_data.pdf
+	- slide version: clustering_linguistic_data.slides.html
 	- Jupyter Notebook: clustering_linguistic_data.ipynb

 - Materials with Extension Questions filled in:
-	- slide version: clustering_linguistic_data_answers.pdf
+	- slide version: clustering_linguistic_data_answers.slides.html
 	- Jupyter Notebook: clustering_linguistic_data_answers.ipynb

 ## Using these files?
-You can follow along using the static version of the workshop materials using the pdf slides.
+You can follow along using the static version of the workshop materials using the slides.

 If you want to run the code interactively, you will need to have a working [Jupyter installation](https://jupyter.org/install).